 Supermetrics is priced depending on your selected destination.

-Their cheapest product is the Google Data Studio option, starting at $39/month paid annually.
+Their cheapest product is the Google Data Studio option, now starting at $69/month as of September 2021.

-My favorite is the Google Sheets option, starting at $99/month paid annually.
+My favorite is the Google Sheets option, starting at $69/month for one data source.

-I’ve used this feature to send Google Ads and MySQL data to a 3rd party bidding solution.
-It totally saved my ass when I was integrating with Quantic Mind at my former job.
+I’ve used daily refreshing and scheduled emails to send Google Ads and MySQL data to a 3rd party bidding solution.
+It totally saved my ass when I was integrating with Quantic Mind at a prior job.

 Supermetrics For Google Sheets